 You should update your will when you know you are getting divorced and then again after your divorce is complete.
 Your assets and properties will likely have changed drastically and your new will must reflect that.

 Speak with a Tampa Senior Citizen Divorce Lawyer

 If you live in Florida and are considering filing for divorce, it’s worth talking to a skilled local divorce attorney in your area.
 Even when divorces later in life are friendly and partners want the best for each other, there are still pitfalls to avoid when forced to comply with Florida law and Florida divorce courts.

 Speak with an experienced attorney to make absolutely sure you will have the best chance at rebuilding your life and resuming the best retirement years of all.

-If you live in Tampa or the surrounding area, contact Robert Sparks Attorneys for a free divorce consultation.
+If you live in Tampa or the surrounding area, contact Robert Sparks Attorneys for a confidential divorce consultation.
 It’s a no-risk opportunity to speak with our divorce attorneys and go over your options before you sign away important benefits in an unfair divorce settlement.

 - Dividing Retirement Assets in a Senior Divorce

 - How does senior divorce affect my social security benefits?